-Options one and two above apply to annuities that are not yet paying out a monthly income.
-Option three applies if the annuity is paying out income.
+The first two options apply to annuities that are not yet paying out a monthly income.
+The third applies if the annuity is paying out income.
 Here's how each of these options works.

 Getting Out of an Annuity When It's an IRA or Retirement Account

-If there is a gain - If your annuity has a gain, and you cash in the annuity, you will pay ordinary income taxes on any gain.
-If there is a large gain in your annuity, instead of cashing in the annuity, you can exchange it (called a 1035 exchange) for a no-load variable annuity that has lower expenses.
-Vanguard, for example, offers such a low fee annuity.
-If your annuity has a minimal gain, you may wish to cash in the annuity and use the funds to invest in other lower cost alternatives by opening a mutual fund or brokerage account.
+If your annuity has a profit, you will pay ordinary income taxes on any gain.
+If there is a large gain in your annuity, instead of cashing in the annuity, you can exchange it (called a 1035 exchange) for a no-load variable annuity with lower expenses.
+Transamerica, for example, offers such a low-fee annuity.
+If your annuity has a minimal gain, you may wish to cash in the annuity and use the funds to invest in other lower-cost alternatives by opening a mutual fund or brokerage account.

-If there is a loss - If you the current value of your variable annuity is lower than the cost basis, you have a loss.
+If the current value of your variable annuity is lower than the cost basis, you have a loss.
 If you cancel the annuity, you may be able to claim that loss on your tax return.
-Be cautious of canceling a variable annuity that has a loss, as in these cases the death benefit on the annuity may be at least equal to your cost basis, so by canceling the annuity; you would be foregoing some level of death benefit.
+Be cautious of canceling a variable annuity that has a loss, as in these cases, the death benefit on the annuity may be at least equal to your cost basis.
+By canceling the annuity, you would be foregoing some level of the death benefit.

 Getting Out of an Income Annuity

 An income annuity is an annuity that is paying out a monthly benefit to you.
-This type of annuity can be difficult to get out of.
+This type of annuity can be difficult to dissolve.
 You have to find someone to estimate what the ongoing stream of payments is worth, and offer you a lump sum.
-It is referred to as a structured settlement.
-Consumer Affairs offers a list of the best companies to contact to buy out your annuity.
-Contact several before deciding on an offer.
+Compare several companies before deciding on an offer.

-Annuities are a contract with an insurance company.
-Some annuities guarantee a particular level of retirement income.
-Be sure you understand all the guarantees before you get out of an annuity.
+An annuity is a contract with an insurance company.
+Some annuities guarantee a particular level of retirement income, so be sure you understand all the guarantees before you get out of an annuity.
 You could be canceling an insurance benefit that you would not be able to replace.
 If you understand the benefits, and they are not valuable to you, then getting out of your annuity is likely your best course of action.